Care Gateway / Your Referral

 - You are offered treatment at a hospital by a clinician with more specialist knowledge.

-When your referral reaches the booking stage, you will receive a letter from The Care Gateway explaining the options available to you to book an appointment.
+When your referral reaches the booking stage, you will receive a letter or text asking you to call in to discuss the options available to you.

 Patient Transport Services